 If you plan to stay in your home during the renovations, designate one box for things you use often.
 This will help you to keep track of what you need and make it easier to find everything.

 It helps to have a single box for items that you use every day.
 Digging through boxes to find your pancake spatula may halt your previous efforts to declutter and organize your kitchen.
 When you have such a box or cabinet, you will know where to find what you need immediately.
 This will save you a lot of trouble since it eliminates the need to surround yourself with boxes.

 Set Up a Temporary Kitchen While Your Kitchen is Being Remodeled

 Another step that you can take to reduce the clutter in your kitchen while it is being remodeled, is setting up a temporary kitchen.
 How do you plan on cooking?
 A lot of people opt for purchasing camping equipment and taking advantage of their outdoor space.
 You could have a barbeque or use an electric griddle for cooking meals.
 You could also look into renting a small kitchen from a storage company.
 This will give you the space to cook and store your food, without taking up room in your newly decluttered kitchen.

 Sterling Kitchen & Bath is The Best Choice for New Cabinets in Montgomery County, PA

 If you need help decluttering and getting your kitchen ready for a remodel, contact Sterling Kitchen & Bath.
 Our team of kitchen cabinet experts is happy to provide you with some valuable advice on how to make this process easier.
 Whether you want to give us a call or schedule a tour of our showrooms, we want to be there for you every step of the way!
-We hope that these tips will help get your kitchen in shape before work starts so that when everything is finished up, all you have left to do is enjoy your new kitchen.
-With over 3 decades of experience serving Montgomery County, PA homeowners like yourself, don't hesitate, get started today!
+We hope that these tips will help get your kitchen in shape before work starts so that when everything is finished, all you have left to do is enjoy your new kitchen.
+With over 3 decades of experience serving Montgomery County, PA homeowners like yourself, don’t hesitate, to get started today!